angeline-messenger/.github/profile/README.md

 - Chapters (under 1600 characters)
 - Verses (Individual and ranges)
 - Translations (See below)
 ## Supported Translations
 The translation can be switched by appending the respective acronomic abbreivation after any valid request (e.g. Matthew 4:19 NASB).
-The following is an actively changing list of the currently supported translations (alphabetical order):
+The following is an actively changing list of the supported translations:
+- 21st Century King James Version (KJ21)
 - English Standard Version (ESV)
-- 21st Century King James Version (KJ21)
 - New American Standard Bible (NASB [Strong])
 - New American Standard Bible (NASU [Updated])
 - New International Version (NIV [1984])